COLLECTION DUE PROCESS HEARINGS

-If you have been contacted by an IRS special agent or have received a subpoena to testify before a grand jury, the most important step to take is to contact an attorney right away to discuss your rights.
-Contact a Los Angeles tax attorney at Disparte Tax Law today for a free consultation.Free Consultation
+If you have been contacted by an IRS Revenue Officer or have received a final notice of intent to levy or notice of federal tax lien, contact a Los Angeles tax attorney at Disparte Tax Law today for a free consultation.Free Consultation